nghorbani/human_body_prior/human_body_prior/tutorials/README.md

-# Sampling novel poses from VPoser
+# Sampling Novel Body Poses from VPoser
 You can use VPoser to produce novel random poses.
 This generative model can be potentially used as a synthetic data generator to train other data dependent models.
 For this you would need to first obtain a trained VPoser model from https://smpl-x.is.tue.mpg.de/downloads .